codex-storage/nim-codex/docs/Marketplace.md

 ### 4.1 Sell Storage

-The following request will cause it to put out $50\text{MB}$ of storage for sale for $1$ hour, at a price of $1$ Codex token per byte per second, while expressing that it's willing to take at most a $1000$ Codex token penalty for missing a storage proof.
+The following request will cause the storage node to put out $50\text{MB}$ of storage for sale for $1$ hour, at a price of $1$ Codex token per byte per second, while expressing that it's willing to take at most a $1000$ Codex token penalty for missing a storage proof.

 ```bash
 curl 'http://localhost:8000/api/codex/v1/sales/availability' \